heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/PRESENTATION.md

 #### HTTP sessions using a query parameter

-A query parameter can be used to create a session:
+A query parameter can be used to maintain a session:

 ```text
 C: POST /login